Simmental project to accelerate carcass selection

 That's why the ASA recently launched an expansive new project that pairs actual carcass records with genomic data on sire-identified calves.
 The Carcass Expansion Project aims to boost total carcass records and to train genomic panels to more accurately predict carcass traits.

+“Through the gathering of carcass data and tying that back to the origin of the genetics of those animals, we’re able to increase the predictability.
+We’re able to increase the accuracy of expected progeny differences.
+Scott Holt, North American marketing manager for Allflex

-Rancher Tracy Brunner of Cow Camp Ranch near Ramona, KS, is a participant and says the project has merit for all producers.
+Rancher Tracy Brunner of Cow Camp Ranch near Ramona, Kansas, is a participant and says the project has merit for all producers.

 "This is not about just gathering carcass data.
 It's not just a win for the individual animal owner.
 It benefits the cattle that are available to our consumer, industry-wide," Brunner says.
 "All the information that we gather will develop better and more accurate EPDs that will lead to better consumer products."